OGGM/oggm-edu/docs/why_oggmedu.rst

 Why OGGM-Edu?
 =============

-OGGM-Edu was created as an educational branch of the larger Open Global Glacier Model (`OGGM <http://oggm.org>`_) project.
+OGGM-Edu was created as an educational branch of the Open Global Glacier Model (`OGGM <http://oggm.org>`_) project.
 It is now largely independent and, we hope, can become a useful educational website as we engage more content creators and users!
 Here is what motivates us: